Data Controller vs Data Protection Officer: Main Differences

 The final distinction is the DPO's relationship with the GDPR authorities.
 Your business must comply with the GDPR as a data controller, but your DPO is responsible for proving your compliance with the GDPR.

-A DPO will be in regular contact with the GDPR authorities.
+A DPO will be in regular contact with the regulatory authorities.
 They will remain updated on requirements and showcase your business’s commitment to compliance.

 It is essential to recognize the importance of the DPO’s role when hiring.
 Your business wants to be sure that the DPO you hire can prove your compliance and remain current with all GDPR requirements.